wuxinhua2001/sound_localization_perceptual_cues/README.md

 ## News

 ## Contents
-- Traing, Test and Recording
+- Training, Test and Recording
 	- train the model with training dataset convolved with certain type of HRTF
    	- test the model with test dataset convolved with certain type of HRTF